 At the same time, the company opened a factory that modified military bombers, installing new guns and instruments on B-17s and B-24s.
 Workers modified more than 5,000 aircraft.
 Half of the 1,600 employees were women.

 Ewig estimated that the aviation payroll in Cheyenne, which also included the Civil Aeronautics Authority, Inland Air Lines and Plains Airways, totaled in the millions of dollars per year.
 As aircraft became more modernized, for example with the use of pressurized cabins, the airlines moved their hubs to Denver.
-However, United created a stewardess school in Cheyenne in 1947, where 83,000 women eventually trained.
+However, United created a stewardess school in Cheyenne in 1947, where more than 6,000 women eventually trained.
 In 1961, the school was moved to Chicago.

 Also during World War II, Frontier Refining built a special fuel refinery in Cheyenne for aviation fuel, which was critical for aircraft of the era, and continued its operations after the war ended.